frconor-ebook/meditations/_posts/2025-02-25-spirit-of-service.md

 She will teach us how to be good instruments in the hands of Our Lord.
-Our guardian angel will second that intention by reminding us in a constant way that we are only unprofitable, useless servants doing what we have been asked.
+Our guardian angel will second that intention by reminding us in a constant way that we are only "unprofitable, useless servants" doing what we have been asked.

 *I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
 I